NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Tanessa Fleer.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  Tanessa can make Attacks of Opportunity with a loaded ranged weapon she's wielding if the triggering creature is within 5 feet of her.\n"
+    desc: "`pf2:r`  Tanessa can make Attacks of Opportunity with a loaded ranged weapon she's wielding if the triggering creature is within 5 feet of her.\n\n* * *\n"

   - name: "Mobility"
     desc: "  Tanessa moves in a way that denies her enemies the opportunity to retaliate.
 When she takes a Stride action to move half her Speed or less, that movement does not trigger reactions.
 She can use Mobility when Climbing, Flying, or Swimming instead of Striding if she has the corresponding movement type."